 The NFU 2019-20 Poultry Industry Programme (PIP) is now underway, with the new cohort representing a real cross-section of the British poultry meat and egg sectors.

-The programme is made up of a series of events which give participants a unique insight into the industry as well as creating contacts with other professionals.
+The programme builds on the existing skills and knowledge of the young people that take part to help them develop their careers as future industry leaders.
+It is made up of a series of events which give participants an unique insight into the industry as well as creating contacts with other professionals.

 The PIP was initially started by the NFU in recognition of a need to develop young people already working within the poultry industry and broaden their knowledge.

 “Making a great group of contacts is very useful to my own business as it provides a good source of information including how other people may have come up with solutions or cost saving ideas.
 I liked the experience of the PIP and being asked to do tasks that I never thought I would be doing such as writing articles for the NFU magazines and giving presentations at regional meetings.
 As a result of this I have gained more confidence.
 Leaving the farm once a month to do something completely different but still related to the poultry sector has improved my knowledge of the industry.
 I enjoyed learning more about the role the NFU plays for its members and this is something I would like to get more involved in going forwards”.
 David Throup, egg producer and PIP 2017/18.